 Avoiding Car Accidents with Careless Drivers

-What is this article about?
-Even though I make some references to safe driving techniques, the main theme is a discussion of how things go badly wrong when a clueless driver comes across a defensive driver.
-Basically, the two just don’t mix well and that’s the theme of this article.
+Things sometimes go badly wrong when a clueless driver comes across a defensive driver.
+The two just don’t mix well and that’s the theme of this article.

 Common sense is essential for getting along well, and sharing the road, with other drivers.
 That’s what makes one a good driver.
 Unfortunately, some people have no common sense, and it seems that they prove their stupidity when they’re driving.